-ISO for Innovation Management, ISO 50501, will be launched in early 2018.
-This is an ambitious new standard for ISO to take on considering the often ambiguous nature of innovation metrics and lack of a consensus definition of what innovation even means.
+ISO for Innovation Management, ISO 56000, formerly known as ISO 50501, launched in early 2018.
+This is an ambitious standard for ISO to take on considering the often ambiguous nature of innovation metrics and lack of a consensus definition of what innovation even means.

 Organizations by design need standard operating procedures (SOP) to build reliable systems.
 But when it comes to managing innovation, a vital activity that is necessary for the firm’s survival and long term success, there is no SOP to guide them on how to launch, manage, track, measure and learn from their investments in innovation.